statengeneraal/laws-markdown/verdrag/keuringsregeling/scheepvaart/(cas)/bij/het/protocol/van/1978/bij/het/etc/BWBV0006313/README.md

 ####Identifications of tanks for tank testing

-*The CAS requirements*  Paragraph 6.2.2.9 of the CAS states that the tank testing shall be as per annex 3 of Annex B of resolution A.744(18) as amended.  *The Plan*  This section of the Plan shall identify and list the tanks that shall undergo tank testing for this ship.
+*The CAS requirements*  Paragraph 6.2.2.9 of the CAS states that the tank testing shall be as per annex 3 of Annex B of the 2011 ESP Code.  *The Plan*  This section of the Plan shall identify and list the tanks that shall undergo tank testing for this ship.
 ###9

 ####Identification of areas and sections for thickness measurements